Ibiyinka A. Fuwape: Career

-She was a member of the Governing Council of the Federal University of Technology, Akure, from 2012 to 2017.
-She also served as a member of Council of Ogun State (Moshood Abiola) Polytechnic Abeokuta from 2013 – 2016.
-She has supervised various students including undergraduates, Masters and PhD students theses.
-Her career has spanned over 30 years in the University Educational System.

-Prof. Fuwape was a visiting scholar at Ohio University Athens, Ohio, United States of America (USA) from 2007-2009.
-She has attended many scientific conferences at home and abroad.
-She has also organized many conferences at local, national and international levels.
-She mentors individuals including women into pursuing scientific disciplines and achieving excellence in life.
+Ibiyinka Fuwape was a visiting scholar at Ohio University Athens, Ohio, United States of America (USA) from 2007-2009.
 She has published several papers in reputable journals both locally and internationally.

 She was an Associate Member of the Abdus Salam Center for Theoretical Physics in Trieste, Italy, from 1996 to 2002.
 Her research at the Center focused on non-linear systems.
 She became a Team Leader for the International Union of Pure and Applied Physics working group for women in physics in 2002 and is still actively involved in the activities of this group.
 In 2006 she became a Schlumberger Fellow, in a program established by the Schlumberger Foundation to support science and technology education.

 Her current research is about chaotic dynamics of the lower atmosphere.